 Plan you Photography Trip Before your Departure

-Usually you will go somewhere where you’ve never been before.
+Usually, you will go somewhere where you’ve never been to before.
 Gather as much data as possible.
-This includes: internet research, guide books, phone calls (yes, really) to contact persons in your destination(s).
+This includes internet research, guide books, phone calls (yes, really) to contact persons in your destination(s).

 In all these you will usually find 2 things: